-When FML is requested for the Academic Researcher's own serious health condition, the University may, at its discretion, require that an Academic Researcher's request for leave be supported by written certification issued by the Academic Researcher's health care provider.
+a.
+Certification When FML Is Taken for the Academic Researcher's Own Serious Health Condition serious health condition, the University may, at its discretion, require that an Academic Researcher's request for leave be supported by written certification issued by the Academic Researcher's health care provider.
 When certification is required by the University, such requirement shall be submitted to the Academic Researcher in writing.
 Certification may be provided by the Academic Researcher on a form given to the Academic Researcher by the University and shall, regardless of the format in which it is provided, include: